endlos99/xdt99/doc/MANUAL.md

     blwp @vsbw

 Remember the warning we got when assembling `ashello.asm`?
-That was because we `REF`ed utility `VSBW`, but the function was not part of our code.
-In case of option 3, this is fine, as the function is actually provided by E/A itself.
+That was because we called VDP utility functions like `VSBW`, but we didn't define these functions in our code.
+Instead, we added references with `REF`, meaning that someone or something else has to provide the definitions for us.

-For other output formats, including E/A option 5, E/A does _not_ supply
-utilities, so we must include them in our program.
+For object code that we run with E/A option 3, the E/A cartridge itself will provide the missing definitions for us.
+For other output formats, including E/A option 5, E/A does _not_ supply utilities, so we must include them in our program.
 For this, `xas99` provides a variety of utilities in the `lib/` directory.
-To use any function, we must `COPY` it into our source, and can then call it with `BL`.
+To use a function, we `COPY` it into our source, and can then call it with `BL`.

     li   r0, 160
     li   r1, >4000